James Miller: Texas Man Who Killed Gay Friend Acquitted Of Murder Because Of So-Called ‘Gay Panic’ Defense

 “He is confronted by an individual who is 6-foot, 6-foot-4, somewhere around there, half (his) age … strong.”

-However, prosecutor Matthew Foye told the jury that any claim of self-defense was ludicrous, considering that the victim had been stabbed in the back, and that Miller admitted that the two never fought.
+However, prosecutor Matthew Foye told the jury that any claim of self-defense was ludicrous, considering that the victim had been stabbed in the back and that Miller admitted that the two never fought.

 “The defendant doesn’t have so much as a scratch on him.
 This defendant murdered Daniel Spencer.”